UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/README.md

         └── yosys_designs

 ## Use case
+These dataset can be potentailly used for:
 1. resources usage prediction from HLS
-2. Power prediction from hls
+2. power prediction from hls
 3. cross-fpga metics prediction (power, resource usage, freq etc.)
 4. resource usage prediction from Verilog